 - Press ESC on the keyboard when you are done reshaping the polygon.

 - The edited BLN polygon can now be used to assign NoData values to the grid by following these steps:

-- In the Input Grid field of the Grid Blank dialog, select the map layer containing the desired grid or click Browse to select a grid file.
+- In the Assign NoData to Grid dialog, click in the Input Grid field and select the map layer containing the desired grid or click Browse to select a grid file.

-- In the Blanking Polygon Boundary field, click None and select the Base layer containing the BLN polygon.
+- Click in the NoData Polygon Boundary field and select the Base layer containing the BLN polygon.

-- Toggle Blank Outside or the desired blanking option.
+- Toggle NoData Outside or the desired no data option.